 The sexy Atout is Chef Patrick Heuberger’s biggest asset.
 This is how it came about.
-Restaurant Atout is the culmination of a 17-year journey for Patrick Heuberger, 44, the Geneva-born chef who came to Singapore in 2001 and is now firmly settled into his role as husband, father and chef-owner of the restaurant of his dreams.
+Restaurant Atout is the culmination of a 17-year journey for Patrick Heuberger, 44, in the year 2018.
+The Geneva-born chef came to Singapore in 2001 is now firmly settled into his role as husband, father and chef-owner of the restaurant of his dreams.

 Call it serendipity that led him to take over the Au Petit Salut premises in Dempsey for his newest business venture.
 After all, he started his career at the original Au Petit Salut in Holland Village, before moving briefly to Hong Kong in 2003 and returning to its 40C Harding Road address in 2006.
 He left in 2009 to pursue his own business and career ventures until 2018, when he felt the time was right to open his own restaurant again.

 By “total coincidence”, when he were scouting for a location in Tanglin area, he found out that his ex boss Alice Low had plans to retire.
 With many happy memories of him at the helm of her restaurant, he was of course her “preferred choice’’ to take over.
 “It was a win-win situation for both of us,’’ he says.
 But he doesn’t feel that he has come full circle in his career by returning to his “roots” in Dempsey.
 Rather, he sees it more as the start of a new chapter.

 “For me, I’m opening a new restaurant,” he says.
 “I don’t feel like I’m coming back to the same place because the style of cuisine is different from before.
 And of course, times are a lot different now.”